Fibroids and Cancer

 In addition to symptoms associated with benign uterine fibroids, signs that a fibroid may be cancerous include:

-• Quick fibroid growth that can cause stomach pain
+• Quick fibroid growth that causes acute pain in the abdominal or pelvic area

 • Post-menopausal bleeding